Top 10 Yacht Charter Destinations in Europe for 2026

 Experienced sailors can opt for bareboat charters, requiring an ICC or equivalent license.
 First-timers often prefer skippered charters, where local captains handle navigation while you relax.
 Luxury seekers can book fully crewed yachts with chefs and hostesses – ideal for multi-generational families or special occasions.

-Monohulls: Traditional sailboats perfect for couples (€1,500-€4,000/week).
+Monohulls: Traditional sailboats well-suited for couples (€1,500-€4,000/week).

 Catamarans: Stable platforms for families (€4,000-€12,000/week).